CensoredUsername/dynasm-rs/doc/langref.md

 Name      | Argument format | Description
 ----------|-----------------|------------
+`.alias`  | An name followed by a register | defines the name as an alias for the wanted register.
 `.align`  | An expression of type usize | Pushes NOPs until the assembling head has reached the desired alignment.
 `.byte`   | One or more expressions of the type `i8`  | Pushes the values into the assembling buffer.
 `.word`   | One or more expressions of the type `i16` | Pushes the values into the assembling buffer.
 `.dword`  | One or more expressions of the type `i32` | Pushes the values into the assembling buffer.
 `.qword`  | One or more expressions of the type `i64` | Pushes the values into the assembling buffer.
 `.bytes`  | An expression of that implements `IntoIterator<Item=u8>` or `IntoIterator<Item=&u8>` | extends the assembling buffer with the iterator.

+## Aliases

+Dynasm-rs allows the user to define aliases for registers using the `.alias name, register` directive.
+These aliases can then be used at places where registers are allowed to be used.
+Note that aliases are only usable after the end of the `dynasm!` block in which they were defined, and their scoping is crate-global.
+They are defined in lexical parsing order.

 ## Labels